 Welcome to the Budongo Conservation Field Station's website where you will find a wealth of information about the conservation activities and research opportunities at BCFS (formerly Budongo Forest Project)...

 Since its inception in 1990, BCFS has blended research and conservation to ensure sustainable management and utilisation of the Budongo Forest Reserve as a model for tropical rain forest management.
-We aim to continue generating world-class scientific research on primates as well as diversifying our research programme to encompass other biological taxa, and to use this information to support policy development, conservation action and sustainable resource management.
+We aim to continue generating world-class scientific research on primates and topical forest ecology as well as diversifying our research programme to encompass other biological taxa, and to use this information to support policy development, conservation action and sustainable resource management.

-We welcome scientists and students from any institution to be part of this research programme or to contribute to our community conservation activities by working with the village farmers along the forest edge on projects aimed at improving their livelihoods while conserving the forest resource base.
-These projects include environmental education for adults and school children, farm income generating activities that minimise dependence on forest resources, and mitigation of human-wildlife conflicts and bush meat hunting.
+We welcome scientists and students from any institution to be part of this research programme.
+In addition, we are strengthening our community conservation programme by working with village farmers along the forest edge on projects aimed at improving their livelihoods while conserving the forest resource base.
+These projects include environmental education for adults and school children, integrated eco-health, farm income generating activities that minimise dependence on forest resources, and mitigation of human-wildlife conflict and bush meat hunting.